noshoesnoshirtnoties/spqr-pavlov-services/README.md

 ## deployment
 ### pavlov-server-deploy.sh
-a server (0 in this example) and its monitoring service named "praefectus" can be deployed to a target server like this:
+a server - #0 in this example - and its monitoring service named "praefectus" can be deployed to a target server like this:
 ```
 ./pavlov-server-deploy.sh -d spqr-server -s 0 -u root
 ```